 After going over the planned route, you should also check online the gas stations along the way.
 Find the ones that can offer the cheapest gas rates.
 Mark any possible points of interest along the way and make a plan to stop and enjoy a moment at these sites.

 Plan to make regular pit stops.
 This will also allow the children to run around and de-stress.
 It will also give the adults time to stretch and recharge.
-You may bring along a ball so
+You may bring along a ball sothat the whole family can have some amusement while exercising, too.

 It is very important to address safety concerns.
 This includes the car checked-up by an auto-mechanic or garage service.
 See to it that the oil and filter are replaced; the tires are in good condition (including a good spare tire); the windshield wipers are newly replaced (if necessary); and the car is in superb condition before you take the trip.